MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/windows-vm-activation-error-0xc004fd02.md

 # Error 0xC004FD02 when you activate an Azure Windows virtual machine

-This article provides a solution to an error 0xC004FD02 that occurs when you try to activate an Azure Windows virtual machine (VM).
+This article provides a solution to the error 0xC004FD02 that occurs when you try to activate an Azure Windows virtual machine (VM).

 ## Symptoms